AzureManagedRedis/mcp-amr/infra/README.md

 That's it! `azd up` will:
 1. ✅ Prompt you for environment name, subscription, and location
 2. ✅ Create resource group
-3. ✅ Deploy all Azure resources (Redis, Container Apps, etc.)
+3. ✅ Deploy all Azure resources (Azure Managed Redis instance, remote MCP server hosted on Container Apps, etc.)
 4. ✅ **Auto-generate API keys** (if using API-KEY auth method)
 5. ✅ Build and push container image
 6. ✅ Deploy the MCP server application